Men's Health · Natural Performance · Ancient Wisdom

 | 🥥 Coconut Husk | Raised testosterone & improved sperm parameters in published studies | PMC |

-| 🌶️ Ginger | Increases testosterone, sperm count & protects testicular tissue from oxidative damage | PMC |
+| 🌶️ Ginger | Increases testosterone, protects testicular tissue from oxidative damage | PMC |

 | 🌰 Bitter Kola | Enhanced libido, erection frequency, testosterone, and sperm count | Wiley |